-As a separate component of his practice, Mr. Rosner advises insurance carriers on coverage determinations for property damage and bodily injury claims against homeowners and businesses across the country.
-He is also well-versed in the area of risk transfer disputes based on additional insured status and contractual indemnification.
+Mr. Rosner also maintains a multi-jurisdictional insurance coverage practice, wherein he advises insurance carriers about property damage and bodily injury claims against homeowners and businesses across the country.
+Most recently, Mr. Rosner helped spearhead his clients’ response to claims arising out of the COVID-19 pandemic.
+Dan is also well-versed in the area of risk transfer disputes based on additional insured status and contractual indemnification.

 Before joining the firm, Mr. Rosner had a distinguished academic career, graduating cum laude from the University of Pittsburgh and magna cum laude from the Drexel Kline School of Law, where he was an Associate Editor of the Drexel Law Review.
-As a member of that publication, Mr. Rosner authored a Note entitled In Guns We Entrust, 11 Drexel L. Review 421 (2018).
-In recognition of his novel critique of a federal statute immunizing the gun industry from civil tort liability, Mr. Rosner received the Emalee G. Welsh Award for Excellence in Legal Scholarship given annually to the Best Student-Written Publication.
+As a member of that publication, Mr. Rosner authored a Note entitled In Guns We Entrust, 11 Drexel L. Review 421 (2018), in which he scrutinized a federal statute that generally immunizes the gun industry from civil tort liability.
+In recognition of his scholarship, Mr. Rosner received the Emalee G. Welsh Award given annually to the Best Student-Written Publication.

 Mr. Rosner also used his legal education to give back to the local community by advocating for domestic violence survivors seeking Protection from Abuse Orders, representing indigent Philadelphians obtain or retain custody of their children in family court, and teaching constitutional law to local high school students in Philadelphia.